ValiMail/coppertone/README.md

 3. Coppertone defaults to using the DNS term and lookup limits defined in [RFC 7208](http://tools.ietf.org/html/rfc7208#section-4.6.4), but makes these limits configurable.
 4. Coppertone does not do TLD validation on domains encountered in SPF processing.
 Domains are syntactically validated, but the TLD value is not checked against the public access list.

+To ensure compliance with [RFC 7208](http://tools.ietf.org/html/rfc7208), Coppertone includes the latest published version of the [OpenSPF specs](http://www.openspf.org/Test_Suite) in its RSpec test suite.

 If you'd like to suggest amending these guidelines, please open an issue for discussion.
 Suggestions driven by real world behavior - divergences implemented by major mail server vendors or MTAs will be prioritized.

 ## Requirements

 Coppertone supports MRI 2.0 and up - earlier MRI rubies are not supported.
-JRuby and Rubinius support is planned, but these VMs are not currently supported.
+JRuby 1.7.16+ and Rubinius 2.2+ are also supported.

-Coppertone does not require Rails.
+Coppertone does not require Rails, although it does depend on ActiveSupport.

 ## Installation